richo/snowplow-wiki/project-and-community/SnowPlow-project-and-community.md

 ### Tell the world

 Using SnowPlow in your company?
-Add your site to the list __coming soon__
+Add your site [to the list](Our-production-users)

 ### Improve SnowPlow